anttisalonen/progbook/rst/py4.rst

 This is because depth first traversal traverses along the edges of the last visited node first.
 In other words, depth first traversal maintains a *stack*, such that any edges from newly visited nodes are added at the top of the stack.

-If we were to traverse from node B using breadth first traversal, the order would e.g. be the following:
+If we were to traverse from node A using breadth first traversal, the order would e.g. be the following:

 A -> B -> C -> E -> D